Aliases for KCNG3 Gene

 GeneCards Summary for KCNG3 Gene

 KCNG3 (Potassium Voltage-Gated Channel Modifier Subfamily G Member 3) is a Protein Coding gene.
-Among its related pathways are Transmission across Chemical Synapses and Potassium Channels.
+Among its related pathways are Dopamine-DARPP32 Feedback onto cAMP Pathway and Transmission across Chemical Synapses.
 GO annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
 An important paralog of this gene is KCNB1.

 UniProtKB/Swiss-Prot for KCNG3 Gene

 Potassium channel subunit that does not form functional channels by itself (PubMed:11852086).
 Can form functional heterotetrameric channels with KCNB1; this promotes a reduction in the rate of activation and inactivation of the delayed rectifier voltage-gated potassium channel KCNB1 (PubMed:11852086, PubMed:19074135).

 Voltage-gated potassium channels (KV) belong to the 6-TM family of potassium channel that also comprises the Ca2+-activated Slo (actually 7-TM) and the Ca2+-activated SK subfamilies.
 The alpha-subunits contain a single pore-forming region and combine to form tetramers.